- Is there any funding available for Singaporean interns to apply?

 2. Who can apply for YES?

-For Chinese participants, they need to be pursuing full-time studies at universities, vocational and technical colleges in China, or have not graduated for more than one calendar year from the start of internship date*.
-In addition, participants will need to have minimally obtained a high school diploma (i.e. completed senior high school in China).
+Correspondingly, Chinese citizens pursuing full-time studies at universities, vocational and technical colleges in China, or who have successfully completed their studies not than one calendar year prior to the time of application for a visa pursuant to the scheme.
+In addition, Chinese participants will need to have minimally obtained a high school diploma (i.e. completed senior high school in China).

 3. Which are the participating schools in YES?